bloodyteabiscuts/bloodytea/README.md

 .

-hi, im probably sad and alone a lot, or cuddling with some friends in ponytown. likely alone until it's late, or not.
+hi, im probably sad a lot, or cuddling with some friends in ponytown. likely alone until it's late/the afternoon, or not.
 My mental health has been declining, so please, dont feel bad to cuddle.

-i probably pick up stuff from friends (typing style, whatnot), i can accidentally copy, im so sorry if i do. i probably always interact with friends, i do try and type first but its a bit hard
+i probably pick up stuff from friends (typing style, whatnot), i can accidentally copy, im so sorry if i do!! i probably always interact with friends, i do try and type first but its a bit hard

 im likely paranoid if i trust you or not.
 The people I suspected (so far 2/3) were bad people, so im sorry if i accuse you of anything. a bit of trust issues, because of the bad people. (ren was a pedo. dni ren)